This genius biologist hails from the Krakow university. She's looking to find more exotic plants. Loves to read romance novels.

 - Germanic Depressives: German, and very stern and serious.

 - Sometimes her mean personality opens up new "insulting the enemy" options in adventures.
 By default, her lectures are apparently extremely saddening.

 - Of course, she's equally capable of inspiring enemies with Inspiring Course.

-- "The Reason You Suck" Speech: Agatha saddens enemies by telling them how they failed at school.
+- "The Reason You Suck" Speech: Agatha saddens enemies by pointing out their academic shortcomings.

 Earl is the nephew of the Renowned Explorer's janitor from Kansas.
 Has a fake membership, but everyone acts like it's real.
 Good with explosives.

 - Demolitions Expert: Sometimes bordering Mad Bomber.
 The Engineer-Explosives perk is unique for himself.

 - Discount Card: Has a "Know A Guy" option, where upgrading shops are 50% cheaper.

 - Doing Research: Completing research papers grants him 6 Collect Tokens.